-InSup-C is the Clinical proff concept through a randomised phase II study using a combination of immunotherapy and sterotactic ablative radiotherapy as a curative treatment for limted metastatic lung cancer.
+InSup-C is the Clinical proof concept through a randomised phase II study using a combination of immunotherapy and stereotactic ablative radiotherapy as a curative treatment for limited metastatic lung cancer.
 Palliative care involves an approach that improves the quality of life of patients and their families facing the problem associated with life-threatening illness.
 However, problems including fragmentation of services and late referrals to palliative care prevent many patients from receiving the palliative care they need at the right time and right place.

 The project is funded by the European Commission's Seventh Framework Programme.
 InSup-C investigates patient‐centered palliative care pathways in advanced cancer and chronic disease.
 The research project was carried out between November 2012 to January 2016, closed project.

 InSup-C aimed at the optimisation of palliative care delivery in Europe, anticipating current and future health care needs.
 As palliative care is delivered in numerous settings were patients with advanced disease live and die (at home, hospital, hospice, residence homes), the optimisation of palliative care effects raise health service delivery in many types of European health care institutions.
 Patients can experience burdensome transfers in the last three months of life, preferred place of death is often not achieved, treatment choices in this phase of disease vary, and family caregivers can be overburdened.